Key Takeaways

 However, where the penetrated rock contains mudstones, marls or clays, and liquid flushes that have been used to control the stabilisation during construction, an increased period of development is sometimes required.

-In some instances, the hydrostatic head of drilling fluid can force drill cuttings sideways.
-This blocks fractures and fissures connected to the borehole wall, stifling the inflow of groundwater and dramatically impacting the boreholes performance.
-These fractures and fissures may already be blocked by natural sedimentation over the ages.
+In certain instances, the hydrostatic head of drilling fluid can force drill cuttings sideways, blocking fractures and fissures connected to the borehole wall.
+This blockage can stifle the inflow of groundwater, dramatically impacting the borehole’s performance.
+These fractures and fissures may already be partially blocked by natural sedimentation over time.

 At Drilcorp we understand that time is money for our clients and that any downtime can be anything from an inconvenience to a business-halting disaster.
 That is why our experienced engineering team are highly responsive and work with clients to ensure that borehole development projects are completed quickly and efficiently from initial engagement to the time we exit a site.